-Star of the week: Alpha Centauri | EarthSky.org
+Alpha Centauri, star system closest to our sun | EarthSky.org

 The Alpha Centauri system is the closest star system to our sun.
-On our sky’s dome, we see this multiple system as a single star – the third-brightest star visible from Earth.
-Follow the links below to learn more about Alpha Centauri.
+On our sky’s dome, we see this multiple system as a single star and the third-brightest star visible from Earth.
+Alpha Centauri is part of a double, or triple, star system.
+The two main components are Alpha Centauri A and Alpha Centauri B. The third star, a red dwarf called Proxima Centauri, is about 4.22 light-years distant and is actually our sun’s closest neighbor among the stars.
+Is it gravitationally bound to the other two stars?
+Scientists are still arguing about that.
+More about it below.

+If you looked through a small telescope at the Alpha Centauri system, you’d see the two main stars, but you wouldn’t see Proxima Centauri.
+It’s too faint and appears too far (four diameters of the full moon) away to be easily recognized at part of the system.

 In 2016, scientists announced a planet for Proxima, called Proxima b